Center for Race and Public Education in the South

 Our Work

-CRPES advances research that illuminates the causes, consequences and potential means of ameliorating disparities in African American youth's educational experiences and achievement.
+CRPES advances research that studies the potential means of ameliorating disparities in academic achievement among youth in the South.

 Who We Are